The Dark Knight Rises FX Second Screen App Feature Preview

 The Dark Knight Rises is due out on Blu-ray and DVD this week.
 Now you can get even more comprehensive enjoyment from your home viewing experience with the comprehensive second screen app feature for the movie on your iOS devices...

 Last week Warner Bros.
 Home Entertainment gave me a chance to personally visit the studio and get a live demonstration for the new second screen app feature for The Dark Knight Rises Blu-ray release.
 For those not in the know, "Second Screen" is an enhanced viewing mode that links up your Blu-ray movie to an app feature on your mobile devices.
 One was recently made and released for The Avengers.
 The Dark Knight Rises second screen app is currently live and available only on iOS devices (iPhone, iPad, etc.).
-Once you pop in the main movie disc of The Dark Knight Rises from you Blu-ray set you can sync it up to your iOS device to get a further behind-the-scenes look of Christopher Nolan's vision unlike anything you've ever seen before.
+Once you pop in the main movie disc of The Dark Knight Rises from your Blu-ray set, you can sync it up to your iOS device to get a further behind-the-scenes look of Christopher Nolan's vision unlike anything you've ever seen before.